Doctoral Studies

 Supervisor: A. Hager

-PhD Thesis: “Mapping critical biomarkers of homeostasis in broiler chickens and their correlation with zootechnical performance at the industrial production scale.”
+Thesis: “Mapping critical biomarkers of homeostasis in broiler chickens and correlating them with zootechnical performance at industrial production level.”

 Laboratory: Nutritional Physiology & Feeding